Sorav Bansal

 [ SOSP 2013 ] Fast Dynamic Binary Translation for the Kernel [ talk video ]

-This was the first SOSP paper ever from India.
+This was the first ever SOSP paper from India.

 [ OSDI 2008 ] Binary Translation Using Peephole Superoptimizers